 - Obesity.
 Research on the effects of blue-green algae in people who are overweight or obese is unclear.
 Some early research shows that taking blue-green algae by mouth slightly improves weight loss in overweight adults.
 However, other studies show no weight loss with blue-green algae.

-- Precancerous mouth sores (oral leukoplakia).
+- White patches inside the mouth that are usually caused by smoking (oral leukoplakia).
 Early research shows that taking blue-green algae by mouth reduces mouth sores in people who chew tobacco.

 - Premenstrual syndrome (PMS).